-Both the Hong Kong and Singapore branches will be operated by the Managers through their acquisition of Britannia Hong Kong Limited and Pandisea Pte Ltd respectively, which previously fulfilled the role of exclusive correspondents in those regions.
-The service that Members receive will be further enhanced by local underwriting and loss prevention capacity, as well as front line claims handling expertise.
+Both the Hong Kong and Singapore branches are operated by the Managers through their subsidiaries Tindall Riley (Britannia) Hong Kong Limited and Tindall Riley (Britannia) Singapore PTE Ltd. The service that Members receive will be further enhanced by local underwriting and loss prevention capacity, as well as expanded claims handling expertise.